-Constraints on NP must rely on comparisons between the muon and electron modes and arise from LFUV.
-One possibility is to take the difference between the branching ratio ${\cal B}(K^+\to\pi^+\mu^+\mu^-)$ evaluated with $a_+,b_+$ extracted from the muon mode, Eq.~\ref{abmuon}, and evaluated with $a_+,b_+$ from the electron mode, Eq.~\ref{abelectron},
+Constraints on NP must rely on comparisons between the muon and electron modes and arise from LFU violation (LFUV).
+One possibility is to take the difference between the branching fraction ${\cal B}(K^+\to\pi^+\mu^+\mu^-)$ evaluated with $a_+$ and $b_+$ extracted from the muon mode, Eq.~(\ref{abmuon}), and with $a_+$ and $b_+$ from the electron mode, Eq.~(\ref{abelectron}),

-and to attribute this difference to the NP terms in Eq.~\ref{ktopimm}.
+and to attribute this difference to the NP terms in Eq.~(\ref{ktopimm}).